Cross-correlating Astrophysical and Cosmological Gravitational Wave Backgrounds with the Cosmic Microwave Background

 \paragraph{Introduction}

-An important goal for future Gravitational Wave (GW) experiments will be that of detecting and characterizing the Stochastic Gravitational-Wave Background (SGWB) \cite{Audley:2017drz, Kawamura:2006up, Evans:2016mbw, Sathyaprakash:2011bh, Maggiore:2019uih}.
-Such prospects have been recently made even more tantalizing, in light of the recent claim by the NANOGrav collaboration of a possible detection of a stochastic GW signal~\cite{Arzoumanian:2020vkk}.
-In nature, we expect the SGWB to be generated by two main contributions: a guaranteed one coming from late time unresolved astrophysical sources and another one coming from a variety of different possible physical processes in the Early Universe, such as inflation, preheating, phase transitions or topological defects (see e.g. \cite{Maggiore:1900zz, Regimbau:2011rp, Guzzetti:2016mkm, Caprini:2018mtu} for reviews).
-We will denote the former as the Astrophysical Gravitational-Wave Background (AGWB) and the latter as the Cosmological Gravitational Wave Background (CGWB).
+An important goal for future Gravitational Wave (GW) experiments will be that of detecting and characterizing the SGWB~\cite{Audley:2017drz, Kawamura:2006up, Evans:2016mbw, Sathyaprakash:2011bh, Maggiore:2019uih}.
+Such a prospect has been recently made even more tantalizing, in light of the recent claim by the NANOGrav Collaboration of a possible detection of a stochastic GW signal~\cite{Arzoumanian:2020vkk}.
+In nature, we expect the SGWB to be generated by two main contributions: a guaranteed one coming from late time unresolved astrophysical sources (AGWB) and another one coming from a variety of different possible physical processes in the Early Universe, such as inflation, preheating, phase transitions or topological defects (CGWB) (see e.g. \cite{Maggiore:1900zz, Regimbau:2011rp, Guzzetti:2016mkm, Caprini:2018mtu} for reviews).